 NSF Graduate Research Fellowship: 2009-2012

-Dr. Jeffrey Coughlin is a SETI Institute consultant working for NASA's Kepler Mission as part of the Kepler Science Office.
+Dr. Jeffrey Coughlin is a SETI Support Scientist for NASA's Kepler Mission as part of the Kepler Science Office.
 His work focuses on vetting potential planet candidates found by the mission by utilizing both humans and robotic algorithms.
 He also supports public access to the Kepler Mission data via on-line documentation and data management.